JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 # Filter out users
 non_admin_user_ids = [10, 11, 12]
-Map.drop(non_admin_users)
+Map.drop(non_admin_user_ids)
 ```

 In situations where a large list does not have a unique property to index on, `Enum.group_by/3` can be used in its place.

-Incorporating `index_by/3` into a codebase is one of the quickest and simplest ways to get vastly improved performance - especially where large lists are involved.
+Incorporating `index_by/3` into a codebase is one of the quickest and simplest ways to get vastly improved performance, especially where large lists are involved.

 ## You Have N + 1 Queries In Your LiveComponents

 This is probably the easiest and most detrimental performance trap to fall into.
 As soon as a LiveComponent that performs database access is rendered more than once, it becomes an N + 1 query problem.
-Eliminating N + 1 queries is one of the best ways to improve poor web app performance.
+N + 1 queries put undue strain on the database server and greatly increase the time it takes to render the DOM.

 ### Example

-Consider a LiveComponent that displays information about a user with a form to make changes to said user.
+Consider a LiveComponent that displays a user and the departments that the user is a member of.
+It includes a form to add or remove departments.

 The responsibility of individual user changesets and their forms is encapsulated in a `LiveComponent` - so far so good.